Water polo: History

 The history of water polo as a team sport began as a demonstration of strength and swimming skill in mid-19th century England and Scotland, where water sports and racing exhibitions were a feature of county fairs and festivals.
 Men's water polo was among the first team sports introduced at the modern Olympic games in 1900.
 The present-day game involves teams of seven players (plus up to six substitutes), with a water polo ball similar in size to a soccer ball but constructed of air-tight nylon.

 One of the earliest recorded viewings of water polo was conducted at the 4th Open Air Fete of the London Swimming Club, held at the Crystal Palace, London on 15 September 1873.
-Another antecedent of the modern game of water polo was a game of water ‘handball’ played at Bournemouth on 13 July 1876.
+Another antecedent of the modern game of water polo was a game of water 'handball' played at Bournemouth on 13 July 1876.
 This was a game between 12 members of the Premier Rowing Club, with goals being marked by four flags placed in the water near to the midpoint of Bournemouth Pier.
 The game started at 6:00 pm and lasted for 15 minutes (when the ball burst) watched by a large crowd; with plans being made for play on a larger scale the following week.

 The rules of water polo were originally developed in the late nineteenth century in Great Britain by William Wilson.
 Wilson is believed to have been the First Baths Master of the Arlington Baths Club in Glasgow.
-The first games of 'aquatic football' were played at the Arlington in the late 1800s (the club was founded in 1870), with a ball constructed of India rubber.
+The first games of 'aquatic football' were played at the Arlington in the late 19th century (the club was founded in 1870), with a ball constructed of India rubber.
 This "water rugby" came to be called "water polo" based on the English pronunciation of the Balti word for ball, pulu.
 Early play allowed brute strength, wrestling and holding opposing players underwater to recover the ball.
 Players held underwater for lengthy periods usually surrendered possession.
 The goalie stood outside the playing area and defended the goal by jumping in on any opponent attempting to score by placing the ball on the deck.

 Geography

-Water polo is now popular in many countries around the world, notably Europe (particularly in Italy, Spain, Serbia, Croatia, Hungary, France, Germany, Greece, Malta, Montenegro, the Netherlands and Romania), Australia, Brazil, Canada and the United States.
+Water polo is now popular in many countries around the world, notably Europe (particularly in Spain, France, Netherlands, Germany, Italy, Croatia, Hungary, Serbia, Montenegro, Greece and Romania), Australia, Brazil, Canada and the United States.

 Some countries have two principal competitions: a more prestigious league which is typically a double round-robin tournament restricted to the elite clubs, and a cup which is a single-elimination tournament open to both the elite and lesser clubs.